thegworld/gtx-browser/docs/security/severity-guidelines.md

 ```

 For now, ignore these messages while determining severity, because MiraclePtr
-is not yet active on all Chromium platforms.
+is not yet active on all GTx Browser platforms.
 In the future, we'll use this
 protection to reduce the severity of these bugs or even (once we have a lot of
 practical experience) reclassify them as non-security bugs.